ChorusOne/ibc-notes/upgradingIBC.md

 The basic principle is that: *IBC upgrades, at all levels of the stack, require execution in a way that channels are unimpaired*.
 Users can expect a particular channel to be immortal since they could have transferred funds over the channel and be unavailable to make any further changes to the status quo.
 The end-user to design IBC for is Robinson Crusoe - they moved funds over a channel someday, and then are offline on a Pacific island for 40 years.
 When they return online, those funds should be around in the same state, and transferable back over the channel, provided the two chains live.

-#### 2.2: Users will perceive the ecosystem not a pairwise set of chains
+#### 2.2: End-users will perceive the ecosystem not a pairwise set of chains
 The second key idea is that we're collectively building an ecosystem of a hub and multiple zones connected to the Hub.
 The Hub's value proposition is that it removes the need for all zones to create pairwise connections with each other, thus saving on scarce computational resources for each of them.
 A user can conceivably have transferred funds from the purple zone to the green zone via the Hub.
 Their transfer is exposed to 2 channels - one between the purple zone and Hub, and another between Hub and green zone.
 This orchestration across two channels will probably happen without the user consciously opting into it.
 An ecosystem of end zones and one Hub will have complicated paths with multiple channels implicated.
 IBC upgrade paths should exist for all chains such that the entire ecosystem of channels remains functional.
 In particular, we need to be aware of upgrade patterns that break one channel between two chains, leading to a ripple effect on the entire ecosystem.

 #### 2.3: Sequencing upgrades for an IBC corridor